Hack-MoVal/Hack-MoVal.github.io/README.md

-Hack MoVal website.

-Currently under construction.
+This is the Hack MoVal landing page hosted through Github Pages.